pombredanne/codegen/documentation/Configuration.md

     -path="/dev/null"

+####prefer-block-comments
+Whether or not codegen should attempt to use block comments if the language supports them or not.
+This is a simple yes/no setting.

+    prefer-block-comments = "yes"

+and the same property when being used on the command line

+    -prefer-block-comments = "yes"

 ####variants
 The type of source file you wish to generate.
 Most templates contain only a default variant, and thus render this property meaningless.
 This will default to a value of `default`